neanes/neanes/docs/guide/README.md

 ## Entering Neumes

 Quantitative neumes are inserted by clicking the desired neume in the panel on the left side of the window.
+Some buttons in this panel will open a menu containing more options.
+To operate this menu, click and hold the mouse button, select the desired neume, and then release the mouse button.

 ![Neume Entry Panel](./images/guide-neume-entry-panel.png)